 Installing an industrial tank liner is one of the best ways to extend the lifespan of your water tank or cistern.
 The installation process is generally quite straightforward.
 As tank liners are designed to fit the exact dimensions of a tank, however, one small miscalculation could throw off the fit of the entire liner.
 Contacting a tank lining company is the best way to ensure that your tank liner is installed correctly, but handy DIYers can also install a tank liner themselves.
-If you’ve elected to take a DIY approach, be sure to first consult the following tips for tank liner installation.
-These tips will ensure that your tank liner is fitted and installed accurately.
+If you’ve elected to take the DIY approach, be sure to first consult the following tips for tank liner installation.
+They will ensure that your tank’s liner gets fitted and installed accurately.

 Start with a clean slate